 Duke Bluebeard's Castle, Béla Bartók's only opera, was rejected by Hungarian Fine Arts Commission as unstageworthy when Bartok submitted it for an award.
 It wasn't performed until 5 years later, but is now considered one of Bartok's most important works, and, despite its unusually small cast causing some difficulty - it only has two main characters, and three silent roles, which is a little awkward if you have a large group of performers on retainer - it receives regular performance.

 Erik Satie was seen a musically light weight artist during his lifetime.
 Only decades later his minimalistic approach was reappreciated as being ahead of his time.

 Robert Johnson was an obscure blues artist during the 1930s who was only known in his own state.
 The legend and mystery surrounding his life have helped him gaining notoriety and acclaim after his death.
 Today he is for most people the most well known blues singer of the interbellum.

 Ringo Starr's work as drummer for The Beatles gained quite a bit of retroactive appreciation in recent years, after the albums were remastered and his fills became more audible.

-Pete Best greatly appreciated his inclusion on ten tracks of Anthology 1, not merely for the royalties he received, but because the tracks vindicated him as a drummer, dispelling rumors caused by his dismissal that he was a substandard musician who couldn't keep time.
+Pete Best greatly appreciated his inclusion on ten tracks of Anthology 1, not merely for the royalties he received, but because the tracks vindicated him as a drummer, dispelling rumours caused by his dismissal that he was a substandard musician who couldn't keep time.